(Updated Sep 2019)

 To compare CRAM efficiency in a variety of circumstances we chose a smaller dataset to more completely explore the parameter space.
-MiSeq_Ecoli_DH10B_110721_PF.bam is the smallest example data taken from the Deez paper, so we also include Deez here for comparison.
+MiSeq_Ecoli_DH10B_110721_PF.bam is the smallest example data taken from the Deez paper, so we also include Deez itself here for comparison too.

-The significant speed difference between version 2.1 and 3.0 is due to improved ways of storing multi-base differences instead of requiring one CRAM feature for each base call.
+The significant speed difference of no_ref between version 2.1 and 3.0 is due to improved ways of storing multi-base differences instead of requiring one CRAM feature for each base call.